Ayachi2225/math-black-holes-search/README.md

 WE CALL THESE NUMBER AS math number black holes.
 (Well,if there are some wrong with my talking when you search the Internet,just ignore it.
 Because I also find some differences with my introduction to others.
-However,this's just a small exercise.So be free.:)
+Haha anyway,this's just a small exercise.So be free.:)
 Come back.
 There is a similar black hole in 4 numbers of number.
 It's 7 6 4 1.
-Change different numbers of number we can get different holes,and change different systems cna do it too I think.
+Change different numbers of numbers we can get different holes,and change different systems cna do it too I think.（like BIN,OCT,HEX and so on）
 So I do this project to search similar black holes.